History of Dundalk F.C. (2002–present): Pitch battle

 During Stephen Kenny's reign a legal dispute arose between the new owners of the club and the previous owner, Gerry Matthews, over the lease of Oriel Park.
 After the transfer of the club to the new company Dundalk Town FC Limited in 2012, Matthews' company held onto the ground lease and retained ownership of the Youth Development Centre (YDC), built in 2010.
 This prevented the club's new owners from carrying out any more than basic maintenance and meant that the YDC remained unused.
 Matthews sought €250,000 from the club for the lease and the YDC, threatening to demolish the latter for scrap if there was no agreement.
 In addition some €430,000 in development levies remained owed to Louth County Council, which the new owners stated they should not be liable for.
 The dispute, which also involved the Casey family, as the situation was in breach of the terms of the lease, dragged on for over three years.
 It was eventually resolved in early 2017 and the club regained control of the ground lease.

+2024 financial crisis and fallout

+The 2024 season was marked by a significant financial crisis that engulfed the club, which threatened to see it become insolvent before the end of the season.
+At the end of the 2021 season, when ownership of the club was transferred from the Peak6 consortium that had owned the club since 2018 to a local partnership of sports-technology firm STATSports and former owner Andy Connolly, the club’s financial position indicated a cash position of €1.4 million.
+By the end of the 2022 season, the cash position was €420,000 following an operating loss of €500,000 for the year.
+The 2023 season saw the financial position worsen considerably, with a loss of €1.47 million recorded.
+At the end of the 2023 season, the club was taken over by a US-based Irish businessman, Brian Ainscough.
+During the 2024 season the club’s financial position could not be improved, leading to an admission in September 2024 that players and staff had not been paid wages.
+Ainscough threatened to force the club into liquidation, but it had a last-minute reprieve, when a local barrister, John Temple, took it over.
+Following Temple's efforts to get the debt situation under control, thus avoiding examinership, the club was belatedly awarded a licence to compete in the 2025 League of Ireland First Division.